CodeURJC-DAW-2018-19/santatecla-itinerarios-2/README.md

   -grant all on db_prueba.* to 'springuser'@'%';

-Once you have this, and youre MySQL server is running, you just have to start the app.
+Once you have this, and your MySQL server is running, you just have to start the app.
 The rest of the configuration is all on the application.properties.